 If family meals are an issue for you, take a look at my book Low Carb Family Favorites – it features over 70 recipes that the whole family will enjoy – even if they love carbs!

 OK.
 So what about eating out?

 I could write a LOT on this subject.
-The shortest answer is: Google “low carb *enter name or restaurant or cuisine here*”.
-This article is already pretty long because there is SO much information that I want to share with you, so I can’t give you the full answer I would like.
+The shortest answer is: Google “low carb *enter name of restaurant or cuisine here*”.
+This article is already pretty long because there is SO much information that I want to share with you, so I can't give you the full answer I would like.
 The slightly longer answer is – avoid the bread, the fries, the sugar-laden sauces.
 Nearly every restaurant can deal with an order of a “burger-no-bun”.
 Swap potatoes and fries for veggies or salad where possible.
 Cuisines like Italian (all that pasta and pizza!), and Chinese (SO much sugar in those sauces, plus the rice!) are hard, but not impossible.
-Restaurant desserts are almost always a no-go, I’m afraid.
-If you’re really struggling finding something to order at your favorite place to dine, leave a link to the restaurant in the comments and I’ll happily make some suggestions!
+Restaurant desserts are almost always a no-go, I'm afraid.
+If you're really struggling finding something to order at your favorite place to dine, leave a link to the restaurant in the comments and I'll happily make some suggestions!

 Can I at least drink wine?

 The jury is out on whether alcohol is wise on a low carb diet.
 There are two parts to this: firstly – the carb count of the individual drinks, and secondly – the nature of alcohol.
 You might be super strict during the day but after a few glasses of wine, your resistance lowers, your hunger increases, and it's all too easy to eat three slices of pizza.
 The tolerance aspect is up to the individual, their determination to succeed on a low carb diet, and how experienced they are at avoiding low carb temptation.